CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 Input format
 --------------------

-We support three kinds of model evaluation method:
+We support three kinds of model evaluation methods:

 * "one_pos_k_neg"